astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

           description: If more than 2 Airflow Schedulers are not heartbeating for more than 5 minutes, this alert fires.
 ```

-To push custom alerts to your platform, add them to the `AdditionalAlerts` section of your `config.yaml` file and push the file via Helm as described in [Apply a Config Change](https://www.astronomer.io/docs/enterprise/stable/manage-astronomer/apply-platform-config).
+To push custom alerts to Astronomer, add them to the `AdditionalAlerts` section of your `config.yaml` file and push the file via Helm as described in [Apply a Config Change](https://www.astronomer.io/docs/enterprise/stable/manage-astronomer/apply-platform-config).

-Once you've pushed the alert to your platform, make sure that you've configured receiver to subscribe to the alert.
+Once you've pushed the alert to Astronomer, make sure that you've configured receiver to subscribe to the alert.
 For more information, read [Subscribe to Alerts](https://www.astronomer.io/docs/enterprise/v0.23/monitor/platform-alerts#subscribe-to-alerts).

 ## Reference: Common Alerts